Muxia village and harbour from Monte Corpiño. End of the Camino de Finisterre and Muxia

 There are no cafés between the 5.5 km point and Cee so you’ll need to stock up on water and supplies before the route splits in two directions.

-This stage was another highlight of the Finisterre Camino for all of us, especially the time we spent at Langosteira beach.
+This stage was another highlight for all of us, mostly because of the coast and the time we spent at Langosteira beach.

 Fishing boats in Corcubion harbour with Cee in the background